Communication ChannelsZendesk

 Agents can also link an existing feedback post to the current ticket directly from the sidebar without creating a new post — useful when a customer mentions something already tracked.

-when link a ticket to an already existed feedback post, it will be linked and shown on the feedback post detail
+When you link a ticket to an existing feedback post, the link is stored and shown on the feedback post's detail view.

 2. Automatic Ticket Analysis

-When a ticket is created or updated in Zendesk, ProductBridge receives a webhook event.
+When a ticket reaches solved or closed status in Zendesk, ProductBridge receives a webhook event.
 It fetches the full ticket — including all comments and requester information — and runs it through the AI pipeline to determine whether the ticket contains actionable product feedback.

 Tickets with product feedback (feature requests, bug reports, UX complaints, performance issues, integration requests) automatically become feedback posts.
 Routine support resolutions — password resets, billing inquiries, account questions — are silently discarded.

-Automatic analysis runs on every solved and closed ticket.
+Automatic analysis runs only on solved and closed tickets.
 There are no capture modes or ticket filters — all solved and closed tickets are analyzed uniformly.

-You can see backfill progress in the integration settings page.
+You can see import progress in the integration settings page.

 How Feedback Is Processed